input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

    `MCToken` on the mainchain in a single UTxO, but this would fail as the transaction is too large

-There are numerous approaches around this that we will sketch.
+We sketch some approaches to remedy this situation.

-- *Change `SCToken` and `LockBoxValidator` so that  `SCToken`s are minted as before (but does not correspond to unlocking of tokens at a `LockBoxValidator`), and instead, burning of `SCToken`s corresponds to unlocking of tokens at a `LockBoxValidator`*.
+- *Change `SCToken` and `LockBoxValidator` so that  `SCToken`s are minted as described here (but does not correspond to unlocking of tokens at a `LockBoxValidator`), and instead, burning of `SCToken`s corresponds to unlocking of tokens at a `LockBoxValidator`*.
-  This approach nice as it allows a "multi-staged" claim mechanism where the original Cardano asset can be exchanged for a wrapped sidechain token over multiple transactions.
+  This approach is nice as it allows a "multi-staged" claim mechanism where the original Cardano asset can be exchanged for a `SCToken`s over multiple transactions.
   The author believes that this maps quite nicely in the UTxO model, and this will be sketched out in the appendix.

 - *Allowing merging of arbitrary lock box addresses.*
-  Unlike the previous solution where the problem of claiming a large amount of UTxOs to claim one's full entitled amount could be split up into multiple transactions, this solution proposes that participants themselves merge lock box addresses together to build a UTxO with sufficient tokens that they can then claim themselves.
+  Unlike the previous solution where the problem of claiming a large amount of UTxOs to claim one's full entitled amount could be split up into multiple transactions via burning a participant's `SCToken`s, this solution proposes that participants themselves merge lock box addresses together to build a UTxO with sufficient tokens that they can then claim themselves.

   Alternatively, one may consider collecting locked `MCToken`s into a single distinguished large UTxO when uniquely minting Merkle roots, and